ArithmeType comparison

 A fair comparison

-Use case Nitrax vs ArithmeType Nitrax Mathematical Keyboard
+Use case ArithmeType Nitrax Mathematical Keyboard

 Desk footprint Adds another dedicated device.
 Designed around a simpler physical typing flow.